product-jam-2026/starter-kit/README.md

 # Helpers

-## CSS Debug

-Whent he Environment Variable `CSS_DEBUG` is set to `css_debug`, then additional visual outlines will appear in the UI to help you debug CSS issues.

 # Demos

 Go to the demos page on the running app to use the demos.
 The demos are provided